Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: Conclusions and future research agenda

-As an alternative to the straightforward use of the MILP solvers, a \textit{min-max} matheuristic approach is introduced for problem-solving.
-It takes benefit of the CDDP structures that are embedded in the RN and SD versions of the original two-stage CDDP-DRO model.
-Interestingly, the proposal provides an incumbent solution for all tested runs in a very reasonable wall time; its optimality GAP is ranging from 2.37 to 9.71\%.
-Additionally, the goodness ratio of the solution costs' proposal versus the Gurobi's one is ranging from 0.957 to 1.001, for the runs where the latter provides a solution.
+On the other hand, the proposed matheuristic scheme provides an incumbent solution for all tested runs in a very reasonable wall time; its optimality GAP ranges from 2.37\% to 9.71\% for medium- and large-sized instances.
+Interestingly, the goodness ratio of the cost provided by the matheuristic solution versus that of Gurobi ranges from 0.957 to 1.001 for the runs where the latter provides a solution.